mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 ## Usage

-`benchcab` will run the exact same configurations on two CABLE branches specified by the user, e.g. a user branch (with personal changes) against the head of the trunk.
-The results should be attached with all new [tickets](https://trac.nci.org.au/trac/cable/report/1).
+`benchcab` allows you to run an ensemble of configurations for CABLE using any number of code versions. `benchcab` can be used along 3 major modes:

+* *regression test:* running 2 versions of CABLE wih the same standard set of science configurations.
+* *new feature:* running 2 versions of CABLE with the same standard set of science configurations except one version is patched to use a new feature.
+* *ensemble run:* running any number of versions of CABLE with the same set of customised science configurations.

+The regression and new feature run modes should be used as necessary when evaluating new development in CABLE.

 The code will: (i) check out and (ii) build the code branches.
 Then it will run each executable across N standard science configurations for a given number of sites.
 It is possible to produce some plots locally from the output produced.
 But [the modelevaluation website](https://modelevaluation.org/) can be used for further benchmarking and evaluation.